TFL history

 It wasn't as if Ken Sain quit trying.
 In fact, he battled in every game.
 The Tubes scored more than 37 points (considered to be the median TFL score) five times, but lost each of those games.
 Their lone win came when Dugway beat Limerick 19-8, so Sain just missed the league's first-ever 0-14 season.

 Karma finally caught up with Bagdad's Scott Lacy in 2005, and slapped him around with a 3-11 record, worst in franchise history.
 Lacy would later notice that his worst seasons come when he begins a new romance.
-At the start of this season, when the league's owners were meeting in Cleveland for the convention, Lacy was starting a new fling with Karoline.
+At the start of this season, when the league's owners were meeting in Cleveland for the convention, Lacy was starting a new romance with Karoline.

 The 2005 season will go down as the year no team stood out.
 A record five teams finished with 9-5 records, including three of them in the same division (Gambell).